Humberstone railway station

 Humberstone railway station was a railway station serving the eastern side of Leicester.
 It was on the Great Northern Railway Leicester branch.
-The station opened in 1882 and closed to regular traffic in 1953 but remained open for summer weekend specials until 1962.
+The station opened in 1882 and closed to regular traffic in 1953 but remained open for summer weekend specials until 1962..
+After closure the station was demolished and the site redeveloped.
+The former Station Masters house is now a private house.